-- 5.9.6 The locations where a viewer will be able to see parts of the solar farm and the Proposed Development either looking directly or turning their head are Direct effects.
-Such viewpoints are very limited, largely because the East Claydon Substation lies between the two schemes, blocking views, and both developments sit in the base of the valley.
+- 5.9.6 The locations where a viewer will be able to see parts of the Tuckey solar farm and the Proposed Development either looking directly or turning their head are Direct effects will be very limited, largely because the East Claydon Substation lies between the two schemes, blocking views, and both developments sit in the base of the valley.
 It might be possible to see parts of both schemes from the upper floor windows of a few properties on the northwest part of Granborough, but at distance.
 It may also be possible to see elements of both from Viewpoint 4 (only by looking in different directions), but the level of increase in electrical infrastructure in the view will not increase the adverse effect from the currently assessed Moderate adverse for Year 1.
-The landscape mitigation associated with both schemes will reduce this adverse effect by Year 10 to Minor adverse in winter and Neutral in summer with no cumulative effect. - 5.9.7 It will be possible to see parts of both schemes from Viewpoint 8 (again by looking in different directions), but this will not increase the level of effect beyond Moderate adverse and again with mitigation, this will decline to Minor adverse in winter and Neutral in summer with no cumulative effect. - 5.9.8 The Wings solar farm will have a direct cumulative effect in views from high ground to the south, such as from Quainton Hill, since it will be visible in the foreground.
-Views from the high ground will afford some intervisibility with the Rosefield proposals, but the majority of this scheme is likely to be out of view.
-The Rosefield and Wings proposals will not be visible from the PRoW around the East Claydon BESS site.
+The landscape mitigation associated with both schemes will reduce this adverse effect by Year 10 to Minor adverse in winter and Neutral in summer with no cumulative effect. - 5.9.7 It will be possible to see parts of both schemes from Viewpoint 8 (again by looking in different directions), but this will not increase the level of effect beyond Moderate adverse and again with mitigation, this will decline to Minor adverse in winter and Neutral in summer with no cumulative effect. - 5.9.8 Quainton Hill affords an elevated view over the Site and East Claydon Substation.
+The proposed substation will be seen with the existing larger substation as a backdrop, and at a distance of over 3Km will not represent a significant cumulative effect within the very wide panorama.
+The BESS compound in Field 1 will be visible but will be screened once the several layers of tree planting between the viewer and BESS have established.
+The Tuckey solar farm will be largely screened from Quainton Hill because it will lie behind the East Claydon Substation and in the side valley where it will be screened by the rising ground of the East Claydon ridge.
+As a result, the direct cumulative visual effect from Quainton Hill will not be significant.